x4trade-org/bitshares-report-x/README.md

 `node poloniexParser.js`

 This will generate three files in the output folder that can be imported directly into Cointracking.
-Deposit/withdrawal is the same CSV format as the BTS history, trade history using manual Poloniex Exchange import.
+Deposit/withdrawal is the same CSV format as the X4T history, trade history using manual Poloniex Exchange import.

 # Caveats